Synopsis:

 Director Amy Holden Jones (The Slumber Party Massacre), who also wrote the incisive script, gives us a good sense of what it is like to be tangled in an illicit love affair, something Jones achieves without reducing the characters to caricatures.
 Jones doesn’t take sides, either.
 You can see that the married man, played extremely well by James Keach, is using Curtis.
 But it’s obvious that Curtis is using Keach too.

 According to Jones, producer Corman forced her to add nudity to the film.
 If that’s true, then Corman unknowingly made the film better.
 This is an adult movie for adult people, so there is no need to be coy about the situations.
-What’s more, Holden handles the nudity in a tastefully manner.
-Despite Roman’s reputation as a master of exploitation, Love Letters is wonderfully understated and thoughtful.
+What’s more, Holden handles the nudity in a surprisingly tasteful way.
+Despite Roman’s reputation as a master of exploitation, Love Letters is intelligent, wonderfully understated, and thoughtful.

 Conclusions & Final Thoughts: